mag-mal/llm-zoomcamp-rag-project/README.md

     -p 5000:5000 \
     plant-knowledge-assistant
 ```
+It may take few minutes.
 At this point, the API will be available at http://localhost:5000.

 ## Sending requests: